 And miles to go before I sleep.

 Each October I post this poem on my blog.
-It is by the famous 20th century New England poet, Robert Frost, and is entitled, Nothing gold can stay.
+It is one of my favorite poems of all time and is by the famous 20th century New England poet, Robert Frost, and is entitled, Nothing gold can stay.

-It is obvious that Frost was inspired by the fall foliage in New England when he wrote this poem back in 1923, but this year I decided to play on the the message of the poem with my image selection.
+It is obvious that Frost was inspired by the fall foliage in New England when he wrote this poem back in 1923.

 Nature’s first green is gold